 - Go to the emergency room, even if symptoms improve after epinephrine.
 Your child must be under medical supervision for several hours.
-This is because a second wave of serious symptoms (called a biphasic reaction) often happens.
+This is because a second wave of serious symptoms (called a biphasic reaction) can happen.
 Your child can get more treatment at the emergency room, if needed.

 What Else Should I Know?

-Serious allergies can be alarming.
-But you can help keep your child safe.
-Be sure to:
+Serious allergies can be scary.
+To help keep your child safe:

 - Help your child avoid allergens.

-- Always having two epinephrine auto injectors with your child.
+- Always have two epinephrine auto injectors with your child.